Avoid the Bite

 Reducing Mosquito Exposure

-Many mosquitoes are most active in the early mornings and early evenings around dusk.
-Some mosquitoes, such as the tiger mosquito, Aedes albopictus, are active during the day as well.
+Many mosquitoes are most active in the early mornings and early evenings around dusk (for example, Culex quinquefasciatus, the mosquito that vectors West Nile Virus).
+Some mosquitoes, such as the tiger mosquito (Aedes albopictus) and the yellow fever mosquito (Aedes aegypti) are active during the day as well.
+Aedes albopictus and Aedes aegypti are vectors of Zika, dengue, and chikungunya viruses.)
 Staying indoors is one way to eliminate exposure, but it is not always practical.
 If this is not possible, take the following precautions:

 - Wear long sleeves and long pants when possible.

 - Wear loose fitting, light colored clothes to retain less heat, making you less attractive to mosquitoes.

 - Spray clothing with repellants containing premethrin or DEET (diethyl toluamide).